 These Vegan Lettuce Wraps are light, healthy, and packed with rich umami flavor.
 Also, you can put them together with ease in 25 minutes or less.

-They are seriously my favorite thing to munch on when I want something quick and light, yet satisfying (a close second is my Lightened-Up Artichoke Spinach Dip).
+They are seriously my favorite thing to munch on when I want something quick and light, yet satisfying.
+They are also a great starter for Pineapple Fried Rice or Vegan Pad Thai.

 Just prepare the filling, wrap them up and side them with your favorite sauce.
 Easy peasy!

 Well, today I get to share these Delicious Umami Lettuce Wraps from Sam's Turnbull's new cookbook Fuss-Free Vegan: 101 Everyday Comfort Food Favorites, Veganized.